thinc-org/cugetreg/README.md

 ## Contribution

-We welcome all developers.
+CU Get Reg is open source - we welcome all developers.
 If you want to be a part of CU Get Reg and improve Chulalongkorn University society, you can start here!

 - [Contribution Guides](#https://github.com/thinc-org/cugetreg-frontend/wiki/Contribution-Guides)
 - [Set up your local environments](https://github.com/thinc-org/cugetreg-frontend/wiki/Contribution-Guides)